sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 2. Run the playbook to create the Sync Plans:
     ```
-    $ ansible-playbook -i inventory 07_satellite_sync_plans.yml --vault-pass-file .vault.pass
+    $ ansible-playbook -i inventory 08_satellite_sync_plans.yml --vault-pass-file .vault.pass
     ```

 ## Create Lifecycle Environments
 When it comes to Lifecycle Environments I have a *very* simple use case.
 I have two Lifecycle Environments and that's it.
-Your use case might be much more complex, but the example below should get you started quickly.
+Your use case might be much more complex, but the example below should get you up to speed quickly.

 ### Documentation
 * [Role `redhat.satellite.lifecycle_environments`](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/satellite/content/role/lifecycle_environments/)